IOTRONICS/PARC-2024-SUBMISSION-/README.md

 **` ros2 run tomatoes_detection1 task2_solution `**

 ## Challenges Faced
-Challenges Faced
+Task 1

+Task 2
+For Task 2, detecting tomatoes was challenging due to their tendency to cluster together, complicating image processing.
+Green tomatoes occasionally confused the model, causing it to misidentify them as weeds.--------------------------------------------------
 Internet connectivity issues.
 Insufficient GPU for image processing tasks.
 Difficulty in distinguishing closely packed tomatoes, resembling grape clusters.
 Misidentification of green tomatoes as weeds.
-Task 2
-For Task 2, detecting tomatoes was challenging due to their tendency to cluster together, complicating image processing.
-Green tomatoes occasionally confused the model, causing it to misidentify them as weeds.--------------------------------------------------